magnetotellurics/ModEM-Tool/README.md

 [ModEM-Examples]: https://github.com/magnetotellurics/ModEM-Examples

-## MatLab Code
+## MATLAB Code

-> **NOTE:** Some MatLab code requires the MatLab [Mapping Toolbox][Mapping ToolBox].
+> **NOTE:** Some MATLAB code requires the MATLAB [Mapping Toolbox][Mapping ToolBox].

-The collection of MatLab code in this repository contain a number of functions and classes that have been used for many years and have a plethora of functionality.
+The collection of MATLAB code in this repository contain a number of functions and classes that have been used for many years by Anna Kelbert and have a plethora of functionality.
 It is the best resource for tools for manipulating ModEM data, model files or performing other actions.

 [Mapping ToolBox]: https://www.mathworks.com/products/mapping.html

-### MatLab Examples
+### MATLAB Examples

-We have provided a few examples using MatLab code which should help anyone getting started with ModEM datatypes or model files.
+We have provided a few examples using MATLAB code which should help anyone getting started with ModEM datatypes or model files.

 * [Read/Write ModEM Data Using readZ_3D and writeZ_3D][rw_data_example] - A